Titles and Roles

 - Cancer Cell Biology

-Jing Chen, PhD, is an Associate Professor of Hematology and Medical Oncology at Emory University School of Medicine.
+Jing Chen, PhD, is a Professor of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Chen is a member of the Cancer Cell Biology research program at Winship Cancer Institute.

 Dr. Chen obtained his PhD in Biochemistry and Cell Biology at Emory University, and was trained as an HHMI Postdoctoral Fellow in Dr. Gary Gilliland's laboratory at Harvard Medical School before joining Winship Cancer Institute as an Assistant Professor in 2004.